Notice of Pre-AIA or AIA Status

 Response to Arguments

-Regarding Response directed to the 103 rejection, Applicant argues Goke fails to teach separating and analyzing with a RP-UHPLC C18 column, all of the claimed pancreatic enzymes.
-Applicant argues the RP-HPLC separation Goke teaches only separates a few enzymes, and acknowledges variations in the quality of the enzyme profile.
-Applicant argues Martias fails to remedy the deficiency of Goke, and teaches UHPLC(RP)-MS in the context of generating a metabolic map from urine, blood, saliva, and feces, which are very different in nature than the presently claimed pancreatic protein mixture, thus one of ordinary skill in the art would not have been motivated to combine the methods taught by Goke and Martias.
+Regarding Response directed to the 103 rejection, Applicant argues Wezeman teaches the C4 column provides the best resolution for pancreatin mixtures, in contrast to the present invention using RP-UHPLC C18 column.
+Applicant argues the many differences between the two columns, and that it is not merely a simple substitution between the two.
+Applicant argues Martias fails to remedy the deficiency of Wezeman, and teaches UHPLC(RP)-MS in the context of generating a metabolic map from urine, blood, saliva, and feces, which are very different in nature than the presently claimed pancreatic protein mixture, thus one of ordinary skill in the art would not have been motivated to combine the methods taught by Wezeman and Martias.
+Applicant argues Friess teaches analysis of pancreatic enzymes CEL and kallikrein glandular that are not disclosed in Wezeman, but is directed to gene expression analysis in pancreatic disease using microarray technology, and does not teach the chromatographic separation techniques for these proteins.

 In response to applicant's arguments against the references individually, one cannot show nonobviousness by attacking references individually where the rejections are based on combinations of references.
 See In re Keller, 642 F.2d 413, 208 USPQ 871 (CCPA 1981); In re Merck & Co., 800 F.2d 1091, 231 USPQ 375 (Fed.
 Cir.
 1986).
-Furthermore, the newly applied Wezeman reference teaches RP-HPLC analytical methods combining Wezeman and Goke’s elution schemes to successfully elute 10 out of the 12 enzymes.
-It would be obvious to one of ordinary skill in the art to utilize a more highly specialized method for separating proteins, such as RP-UHPLC as taught by Martias, to further separate/identify other pancreatic enzymes in pancreatic API samples.
+Wezeman reference teaches RP-HPLC analytical methods to successfully elute 10 out of the 12 enzymes.
+It would be obvious to one of ordinary skill in the art to utilize a more highly specialized method for separating proteins, RP-UHPLC, as taught by Martias, to further separate/identify other pancreatic enzymes in pancreatic API samples.
 Although Martias does teach RP-UHPLC methods for creating metabolomic profiles based on different sample sources (urine, etc.), the fact that Martias successfully purifies and separates protein mixtures from such crude samples, underlines the success of the RP-UHPLC method.
-Thus one of ordinary skill in the art would be motivated to optimize the RP-UHPLC method based on the teachings of Wezeman, Goke, and Martias, to arrive at a further separated/purified enzyme profile of pharmaceutical API samples, with a reasonable expectation of success.
+Furthermore, it would be obvious to one of ordinary skill to try a different column size (i.e. C4 to C18) to optimize the separation method taught by Wezeman and Martias.
+Thus one of ordinary skill in the art would be motivated to optimize the RP-UHPLC method based on the teachings of Wezeman and Martias, to arrive at a further separated/purified enzyme profile of pharmaceutical API samples, with a reasonable expectation of success.
+Although Friess does not teach separation of CEL and kallikrein glandular with RP-UHPLC, Friess does teach identification of these two enzymes in pancreatic mixtures.
+Thus, it would have been obvious to one of ordinary skill in the art to employ the methods taught by Wezeman and Martias to separate these individual enzymes along with the enzymes taught in the aforementioned methods.

 Conclusion